 - MUS 5223.
-Graduate Piano Literature Prerequisite: Master's level piano major, or non-major with the completion of the Piano Proficiency exam.
-Offered as needed.
-This would be the graduate section of the current undergraduate course, MUS 3533. - MUS 5412.
+Graduate Piano Literature This is the graduate version of the current undergraduate course, MUS 4223.
+Prerequisite, Master's level piano major, or non-major with the completion of the Piano Proficiency exam. - MUS 5412.
 Form and Analysis Analysis of basic and larger forms of music.
-Additional requirements will consist of analysis of scores appropriate to the major performance area. - MUS 6131.
+Additional requirements will consist of analysis of scores appropriate to the major performance area. - MUS 5422.
+Composition Electronic Media Original composition to include the writing of small musical forms.
+Emphasis on instruction in composing using synthesizers, samplers, and computers. - MUS 5433.
+Improv Jazz and Pop Music Fundamental techniques of improvising with emphasis on melodic and rhythmic principles.
+Demand. - MUS 5503.
+Music History II A study of the music of the Renaissance, Baroque, and Classical eras.
+Additional requirements for graduate students will consist of a special project or paper concerning a specific composer or genre. - MUS 5512.
+Church Music A study of the music of the Christian Church with an emphasis on the historical and philosophical aspects. - MUS 5513.
+Music History III A study of the music of the Romantic era to the present.
+Additional requirements for graduate students will consist of a special project or paper concerning a specific composer or genre. - MUS 5553.
+Music History Seminar A seminar course on specific music history topics drawn from the medieval period through the 20th century. - MUS 6131.
 Graduate Recital A full length formal recital with an accompanying scholarly document. - MUS 6141.
 Small Ensemble (may be repeated for credit). - MUS 6212.
-Introduction to Research, Writing, and Bibliography in Music An introduction to bibliography of music resources and its application in research and writing. - MUS 6222.
+Introduction to Research, Writing, and Bibliography in Music to bibliography of music resources and its application in research and writing.

+An introduction - MUS 6222.
 Teaching and Learning Music Students will explore the combined academic fields of psychology, sociology, teaching methods, motivation, and developmental aspects within learning music.
-Students will benefit learning how music performance can be enhanced through understanding how people learn music. - MUS 6311.
-Wind Ensemble - MUS 6321.
-Symphonic Band - MUS 6331.
-Marching Band - MUS 6341.
+Students will benefit learning how music performance can be enhanced through understanding how people learn music.

+MUS 6311.
+Wind Ensemble

+MUS 6321.
+Symphonic Band

+MUS 6331.
+Marching Band

+- MUS 6341.
 Jazz Ensemble - MUS 6351.
 Concert Choir - MUS 6361.
 University Singers - MUS 6413.
 Graduate Theory I Styles of the Medieval, Renaissance, and Baroque periods examined through parametric analysis. - MUS 6423.
 Graduate Theory II Styles, forms, and compositional techniques of the Classic, Romantic, and Twentieth Century periods examined through parametric analysis. - MUS 6433.
 Advanced Conducting An advanced study of conducting techniques combined with practical score reading application.
 This course is for the experienced choral and/or instrumental conductor. - MUS 6471.
 Opera Production A course in the study and performance of selected opera literature.
-Emphasis placed on directing and production.

-MUS 6481.
-Orchestra

-- MUS 6513.
-Symphonic and Chamber Literature A study of the development in style, form, structure, and instrumental techniques in symphonic and chamber music extending from its beginnings to the twentieth century. - MUS 6523.
-Choral and Opera Literature A study of the development in style, form, structures, and techniques in choral music from the Renaissance to the present and in opera music from the sixteenth through the twentieth centuries.
+Emphasis placed on directing and production. - MUS 6481.
+Orchestra - MUS 6513.
+Symphonic and Chamber Literature A study of the development in style, form, structure, and instrumental techniques in symphonic and chamber music extending from its beginnings to the twenty-first century. - MUS 6523.
+Choral and Opera Literature A study of the development in style, form, structures, and techniques in choral music from the medieval period to the present and in opera music from the sixteenth through the twenty-first centuries. - MUS 6533.
+Research Techniques A study of research procedures in music. - MUS 6662.
+Music Education Research Project